launchdarkly/dotnet-core/pkgs/sdk/client/README.md

 ## Known Issues

 Currently UWP has an issue with streaming network requests.
-For more information refer to this issue: https://github.com/dotnet/runtime/issues/108622
+For more information, refer to this issue: https://github.com/dotnet/runtime/issues/108622
-This may be resolved by .Net 9.0 UWP support.
+This may be resolved by .NET 9.0 UWP support.

 ## Getting started